 I ended up enjoying it, and that was great, since I got even more excited to learn about and get additional tools to try out new things (leather dye, finisher, buckles, riveting).
 I ended up with a wearable belt that surprising to me haha, looked like an actual belt – pretty cool! 🙂 Also, I had a tiny bit of experience now that helped guide choosing the next tools.
 You can do the same, start small.
 If it fells good, take the next step and use the experience you’ve gained to help.
 It will be a much more rewarding journey since you’ll feel more confident and be more informed.

 Note: Buying low-quality tools could risk turning you off to leather work altogether – since we’re just beginning we don’t really know the difference between our lack of skill vs. a poorly crafted tool, and can easily get frustrated.
 A good (not necessarily expensive) tool makes all the difference in feel and final quality, and can let you focus on getting better (instead of being limited by the tools).
+For a guide to the specific tools I like the most, click here.

 The leather tools you’ll initially look for differ based on the type of leather work you want to try.
 For example a belt won’t require stitching (you can of course include it if you’d like), whereas a small wallet will likely require stitching and the associated tools for marking/making holes, needles, thread, stitching pony to hold it while sewing, etc.